 When setting your rate, there are a few things to consider.
 For instance, you are responsible for paying taxes (which may be self employment taxes due quarterly).
 Also, you don’t get benefits like health, dental, vision, savings…all these things come out of your pocket.
 And there will be overhead costs like computer, internet, office expenses.

 But how much should you add to your rate to cover these things ?
-Gina Horkey of 30 Days or Less to Virtual Assistant Success suggests you take your take-home pay from your old job and increase it by 25%.
+Gina Horkey of Fully Booked VA suggests you take your take-home pay from your old job and increase it by 25%.

 By now you should have an idea if being a Virtual Assistant is something you want to do.

-You have idea how much you can make…
+-You have an idea how much you can make…